Aetesaki/Delang/README.md

 # Delang
-a set of scripts for the conlang Delang and its Illomi culture
+A set of scripts for the constructed language Delang and its Illomi culture

 ## Getting Started